Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 * https://steamcommunity.com/sharedfiles/filedetails/?id=2279069500

-## Terminology

-Throughout the document we will be using some lingo to generalize entire concepts of the game.
-This section will help to explain this lingo.

-Game choices: choices that the players make/select that affect the game.
-For the most part this will pertain to racial traits, ascension perks, technology, civics and traditions.

-Return on Investment (ROI): The general concept of how much you get back for investing in something.
-If you buy something for $10 and sell it for $15 your return on investment is $5.
-Just introducing the acronym to get this out of the way.

-Unrestricted war: The ability to declare war on anyone with the ability to conquer their territory without expending influence.

 ## Tech Rushing and population

 Tech rushing and population growth is still THE min-max meta of the game, even though Nemesis did balance population mechanics very slightly.
 In this regard, nerfs have been applied to the usual suspects of tech rushing and population growth game choices.
-Namely two small nerfs to the Expansion tradition, a nerf to the Technological Ascendency ascension perk and a nerf to the Xenophobe ethic.
+Namely two small nerfs to the Expansion tradition, a nerf to the Technological Ascendency ascension perk.

 ## Unrestricted Assimilators